eddydeniro/roox-core/README.md

 How to install:
 * Copy all files to a folder named "roox" inside folder plugins of your Rukovoditel installation.
+* Don't forget to add 'roox' in AVAILABLE_PLUGINS section of config/file server.php.
 * Open and login to your Rukovoditel.
 The module will automatically install some required tables (with prefix 'roox') in your Rukovoditel database.
 * You will immediately see Roox in the sidebar menu.